-Investor statement of support: BankTrack Human Rights Benchmark

-The need for corporate transparency and accountability in the financial sector is vital in today's increasingly connected world.
+Investor statement of support: BankTrack Human Rights Benchmark The need for corporate transparency and accountability in the financial sector is vital in today's increasingly connected world.
 While private sector banks can contribute to economic growth and prosperity through increased access to financial capital and services across world regions, they can also facilitate business activities that are associated with adverse impacts on people's fundamental welfare and dignity.
 For example, banks have recently come under fire for their financing of Vale, the company responsible for the fatal Brumadinho tailings dam collapse in Brazil in January 2019; the private prison industry in the United States, which has been linked to family separations at the U.S.-Mexico border; the Dakota Access Pipeline, also in the United States, which has resulted in violations of Indigenous Peoples' rights and is estimated to have cost affiliated banks upwards of US\$20 billion in deposit withdrawals; and the public offering of government-owned Saudi Aramco despite the human rights record of the Saudi regime.

-As investors representing US\$XXX in assets under management, we believe that banks, like all business actors, have a responsibility to respect human rights throughout their operations and value chains and that implementation of that responsibility should align with the expectations outlined in the UN Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises, and the associated financial sector-specific guidance.
-We stress that banks' human rights due diligence must extend to their provision of finance, including lending and asset management activities, where banks' salient human rights risks most often exist.

-As demonstrated by the examples above, as well as continued documentation of other adverse human rights impacts associated with banking activities, more meaningful action is required by banks to meet this responsibility in practice.
-Moreover, as investors, it is our responsibility and fiduciary duty to promote the human rights performance and long-term value of the banks we invest in, and it is increasingly evident that environmental, social, and governance (ESG) factors, including human rights, do impact the long-term performance and financial returns of our portfolio companies.

-The BankTrack Human Rights Benchmark has analysed the public disclosure of 50 of the world's largest banks against 14 criteria spanning four aspects of implementation of the corporate responsibility to respect human rights across each company's banking activities: (1) policy commitment, (2) human rights due diligence, (3) reporting, and (4) access to remedy.
-The BankTrack Human Rights Benchmark is the third iteration of BankTrack's evaluation of human rights disclosure by private banks, following the first iteration in 2014 and the second in 2016.

-&lt;sup>1 As noted by the Office of the High Commissioner for Human Rights, "A bank may reasonably expect that most of its potential involvement with human rights harm may relate primarily to its client relationships."

-&lt;sup>2 There is an increasingly wide range of research documenting the correlation between corporate attention to human rights and broader ESG issues and corporate financial performance.
+As a group of 80 investors representing over US\$200 billion in assets under management, we believe that banks, like all business actors, have a responsibility to respect human rights throughout their operations and value chains and that implementation of that responsibility should align with the expectations outlined in the UN Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises, and the associated financial sector-specific guidance.
+We stress that banks' human rights due diligence must extend to their provision of finance, including lending and asset management activities, where banks' salient human rights risks most often exist.1 As demonstrated by the examples above, as well as continued documentation of other adverse human rights impacts associated with banking activities, more meaningful action is required by banks to meet this responsibility in practice.
+Moreover, as investors, it is our responsibility and fiduciary duty to promote the human rights performance and long-term value of the banks we invest in, and it is increasingly evident that environmental, social, and governance (ESG) factors, including human rights, do impact the long-term performance and financial returns of our portfolio companies.2 The BankTrack Human Rights Benchmark has analysed the public disclosure of 50 of the world's largest banks against 14 criteria spanning four aspects of implementation of the corporate responsibility to respect 1 As noted by the Office of the High Commissioner for Human Rights, "A bank may reasonably expect that most of its potential involvement with human rights harm may relate primarily to its client relationships."
+2 There is an increasingly wide range of research documenting the correlation between corporate attention to human rights and broader ESG issues and corporate financial performance.
 See, for example, Money, Millennials, and Human Rights and Cracking the ESG Code.